orlof/xcb3-ext/readme.md

 CALL Draw(CWORD(10), 10, CWORD(150), 190, MODE_SET);  // This will draw a line from point (10, 10) to point (150, 190) using the foreground color.
 ```

 **Note**: This subroutine is specifically designed for the `STANDARD_BITMAP_MODE`.
 It's essential to ensure that this mode is active before invoking `Draw`.
 Using this subroutine in other modes might produce unexpected results.
-Always ensure that the provided `x1`, `y1`, `x2`, `y2`, and `Mode` values are within the valid ranges to avoid unintended behaviors.
+Always ensure that the provided `x0`, `y0`, `x1`, `y1`, and `Mode` values are within the valid ranges to avoid unintended behaviors.

 [Back to TOC](#table-of-contents)

 ---

 ### DrawMC
-#### DrawMC(x1 AS BYTE, y1 AS BYTE, x2 AS BYTE, y2 AS BYTE, Ink AS BYTE)
+#### DrawMC(x0 AS BYTE, y0 AS BYTE, x1 AS BYTE, y1 AS BYTE, Ink AS BYTE)

 The `DrawMC` subroutine facilitates drawing straight lines on the screen in multicolor mode.

 **Parameters:**
-- **x1, x2**: The horizontal starting and ending positions of the line on the screen in multicolor mode.
+- **x0, x1**: The horizontal starting and ending positions of the line on the screen in multicolor mode.
 Valid values for each range from 0 to 159.
-- **y1, y2**: The vertical starting and ending positions of the line on the screen.
+- **y0, y1**: The vertical starting and ending positions of the line on the screen.
 Acceptable values for each are between 0 and 199.
 - **Ink**: Specifies the color to be used to draw the line.
 It can have one of the following values:
   - `0`: Background color (addressed by `$D021`).
   - `1`: Color1, determined by bits #4-7 of the corresponding byte in screen RAM.